JTok/unraid-vmbackup/README.md

 - Choose the number backups to keep.

+#### Logging and notification options

+- Option to log to file.

+- Choose the number of log files to keep.

+- Option to log messages through unRAID notification system.

 #### Additional options

 - Option to compress backups.

 - Option to timestamp backups.

+- Option to disable delta syncs.

+- Option to only use rsync.

 - Advanced: Option to compare files and retry backup in the event of failure.